-In this section, we demonstrate how to establish a family of differential equations that can be used to model the behavior of the GREEDY strategy of [1].
-Recall that we begin with m balls and n bins.
-Balls arrive sequentially, and upon arrival, each ball chooses d bins independently and uniformly at random (with replacement); the ball is then placed in the least loaded of these bins (with ties broken arbitrarily).
+In this section, we demonstrate how to establish a family of differential equations that can be used to model the behaviour of the GREEDY strategy of [1].
+We begin the process with m balls and n bins.
+We shall require for our analysis that m = cn for some constant c.
+Balls arrive sequentially, and, upon arrival, each ball chooses d bins independently and uniformly at random (with replacement); the ball is then placed in the least loaded of these bins (with ties broken arbitrarily).

 We first ask how many bins remain empty after the protocol GREEDY(d) terminates.
 This question has a natural interpretation in the task-processor model: how many of our processors are not utilized?
-The question can also be seen as a matching problem on random bipartite graphs: given a bipartite graph with n vertices on each side such that each vertex on the left has d edges to vertices chosen independently and uniformly at random on the right, what is the expected size of the greedy matching obtained by sequentially matching vertices on the left to a random unmatched neighbor?
+The question can also be seen as a matching problem on random bipartite graphs: given a bipartite graph with n vertices on each side such that each vertex on the left has d edges to vertices chosen independently and uniformly at random on the right, what is the expected size of the greedy matching obtained by sequentially matching vertices on the left to a random unmatched neighbour?
 Our attack, again, is to consider this system as $n \to \infty$ .
 This question has been previously solved by Hajek using entirely similar techniques [9].
-We shall begin by briefly repeating his argument with some additional insights.
+We shall briefly repeat his argument with some additional insights.
 Once we show how to answer the question of the number of empty bins, we shall extend it to the more general load balancing problem.

-2.1 The empty bins problem
+2.1.
+The empty bins problem

 We set up the problem of the number of empty bins by developing a Markov chain with a simple state that describes the balls and bins process.
 We first establish a concept of time.
 Let Y(T) be the number of non-empty bins after T balls have been thrown.
-Then $\{Y(i)\}, i = 0 \dots m$ , is clearly a Markov chain.
-Moreover since the probability that a ball finds all non-empty bins among its d choices is $(Y(T)/n)^d$ .
+Then $\{Y(i)\}, i = 0...m$ , is clearly a Markov chain.
+Moreover, since the probability that a ball finds all non-empty bins among its d choices is $(Y(T)/n)^d$ .